-The cost of a mutual divorce is much cheaper than a contested divorce.
+With the new no-fault divorce process, the cost of a mutual divorce is now much cheaper than a contested divorce was previously.

-The minimum court filing fees are £550.
-Using a solicitor can be quite expensive and will add greatly to the overall cost.
+The mandatory court filing fees are £593 and if using a high-street solicitor, it can be quite expensive, and this will add greatly to the overall cost of a divorce.

-But there are cheaper options available, such as us here at Divorce Online, which offers both DIY, managed divorce & Solicitor managed divorce services saving the average client over £750 on the cost of their divorce.
+But there are much cheaper options available.
+Divorce-Online offer a choice of divorce services saving the average client over £750 on the cost of their divorce.